Whiplash Injury Compensation Claims

 - You must have suffered whiplash or other injuries as a result of this accident.

 If you can answer yes to each of the above statements, you should have a valid case to claim compensation.
-Our team of experienced personal injury lawyers can help and will ensure that the person at fault for the accident is held accountable for the injuries they have caused.

 * For those under 18 years old at the time of the accident, the rules regarding the time limit for making a claim are slightly different.
 A parent or guardian can process the claim on behalf of their injured child.
 But if this is not done, the injured person has three years from the date of their 18th birthday to start the claim themselves.